 Of course what's "dirty" is a subjective thing.
 But the truth is that your body does let go of hair, dead skin, and exudes oils and bacteria when you sleep (not to mention dust mites and what your dog or cat may leave behind if they sleep with you), so all those things need to be cleaned off of sheets because otherwise, quite simply, they start to smell.

 "Usually every two weeks since I sleep alone and don't sweat.
 It's rarely hot enough!
-I hang my sheets out, even in winter," says Mave, a retired Portland, Oregon, woman.
+I hang my sheets out, even in winter," says Mave, a retired woman who lives in Portland, Oregon.

 Jonah, who is in health care sales, was thinking about water use when it came to his housecleaning choices: "Once every two weeks.
 I'd probably do it once a week, but who has that time and it uses a lot of water.
 Living in Cali for so many years I try to conserve the resource when possible."